 Minus: you are losing a lot of control and will have to go with the look you have been given.
 Some of the ideas you think are good, will be turned down as cliche or because they don't go with the story.
 The stylist will probably jump into the frame regularly making a model loose focus

 It's normally worth it, if you manage to find a stylist who's aesthetics you like (just as with HMUA)

 Where to find: you need to slowly build your network over time, sources can be NotJustALable, ModelMayhem, someone your model or HMUA recommends

 Plus: you will have a lot of options, but you need a big network to have a few designers in it with matching aesthetics.
 Using couple of looks by new designer in an editorial will give you good first interaction and can be a start of productive relationships

-Minus: you will have a lot of options and you will spend a lot of time, and maybe in the end the result will be worse then what stylist could have brought to the table
+Minus: you will have a lot of options and you will spend a lot of time, and maybe in the end result will be worse than what stylist could have brought to the table

 Working with one designer.

 Where to find: again you need to slowly build your network over time, sources can be NotJustALable, ModelMayhem, someone your model or HMUA recommends

 Plus: you already have a cohesive collection you just need to build your story around it.
 Also sometimes designer and his/her vision inspires you a lot.
 Designer can also allow your model to lie on the ground in a garment or get it a bit wet on the beach, which is unacceptable with most looks with a stylist and anything with the boutique